Neuropsychology Fellowship

 3. Geropsychology-Neuropsychology/Longevity Track

-4. Clinical Neuropsychology of Polytrauma/TBI & Recovery Track,
+4. Clinical Neuropsychology of Polytrauma/TBI & Recovery Track

 5. Clinical Neuropsychology of Sports Concussions and Head Injury Track

-6. Clinical Neuropsychology Neurodegeneration Track,
+6. Clinical Neuropsychology Neurodegeneration Track

-8. HNCE Social Justice in the Criminal Neuropsychology
+8. Criminal Neuropsychology Track

 Our research emphasis track:

-10. Clinical Neuropsychology Research Track.
+9. Clinical Neuropsychology Research Track.
 Please note that the Research Track operates to provide supervised professional experience in clinical neuropsychology to trainees who have separate funding sources (see more complete description of this track below).
 Fellows in the research track participate in the overall training program and are generally expected to satisfy the same competency-based exit criteria proposed for our clinical tracks, even though they will usually spend less than 50% of total effort in direct clinical service activities.

 Neuropsychology Tracks

 This track is the broadest of the tracks with a primary clinical emphasis and is designed to prepare its graduates for the independent clinical practice of neuropsychology as a specialty.
 It is particularly designed for those committed to providing such services in academic settings, and who seek to pursue advanced levels of competency to play roles in the supervision and training of future clinical neuropsychologists.
 Training opportunities, typically expected to be of two years’ duration, are offered both within the David Geffen School of Medicine and at closely affiliated sites.
 Clinical fellows conduct both outpatient and inpatient diagnostic evaluations with a broad range of patients referred from Neurology, Psychiatry, Neurosurgery, Geriatrics, Infectious Diseases/Immunology, Surgery/Organ Transplant, Orthopedics, Pediatrics, Genetics, Radiology and Medicine.
 Experience with forensic neuropsychology cases may also be provided.
 While the majority of work focuses on adult cases, experience with child and geriatric cases may be included, and for well-prepared candidates (i.e., those who possess solid background and experience in both adult and pediatric neuropsychology), a Lifespan focus can be arranged.
 Fellows can gain exposure to brain mapping methods for presurgical planning using functional MRI and other neurodiagnostic tools and obtain significant expertise on consultation to neurology and neurosurgery services.
 Fellows are active participants in evaluations conducted within the epilepsy surgery center and while this experience is available to all trainees, often one of our fellows elects to specialize in epilepsy to gain further experience in presurgical neuropsychological evaluations, intracarotid sodium amobarbital procedures (Wada tests), intra- and extra-operative cortical mapping, and participation in multidisciplinary team conferences.
 The general track fellows see a broad range of additional cases with neuropsychological consequences of cerebrovascular, neoplastic, and traumatic etiologies.
 Fellows in this track also receive special training and experience conducting advanced psychodiagnostic assessment in complex neuropsychiatric syndromes, both for outpatients and on the inpatient services of the Resnick Neuropsychiatric Hospital.
 Graduates of this track are thus prepared to serve diverse assessment needs in consultation to the broadest possible range of health care providers.
-There are currently two fellows in this track, and we anticipate having 1 opening for 2025-2026.
+There are currently two fellows in this track, and we anticipate having 1 opening for 2026-2027.
 For further details about this track contact Patricia Walshaw, Ph.D (pwalshaw@mednet.ucla.edu).

 This track has a primary clinical emphasis on children and adolescents and is designed to prepare its graduates for the independent clinical practice of neuropsychology as a specialty.
 It is particularly designed for those committed to providing such services in academic settings, and who seek to pursue advanced levels of competency to play roles in the supervision and training of future clinical neuropsychologists.
 Training opportunities, typically expected to be of two years’ duration, are offered both within the David Geffen School of Medicine and at closely affiliated sites.
 Clinical fellows conduct outpatient and inpatient evaluations with a broad range of patients referred from Neurology, Psychiatry, Neurosurgery, Surgery/Organ Transplant, Pediatrics, Genetics, Radiology and Medicine.
 Fellows can gain exposure to brain mapping methods for presurgical planning using functional MRI and other neurodiagnostic tools and obtain significant expertise on consultation to neurology and neurosurgery services.
 Fellows are active participants in evaluations conducted within the epilepsy surgery center and while this experience is available to all trainees, often one of our fellows elects to specialize in epilepsy to gain further experience in presurgical neuropsychological evaluations, intracarotid sodium amobarbital procedures (Wada tests), intra- and extra- operative cortical mapping, and participation in multidisciplinary team conferences.
 The pediatric track fellows see a broad range of additional cases with developmental etiologies – ADHD, learning disorders, in utero exposure, and neurodevelopmental disorders.
 Graduates of this track are thus prepared to serve diverse assessment needs of children and adolescents in consultation to the broadest possible range of health care providers.
-We anticipate having 1 opening for 2025-2026.
+We anticipate having 1 opening for 2026-2027.
 For further details about this track contact Sandra Loo, Ph.D. (sloo@mednet.ucla.edu) or Patricia Walshaw, Ph.D (pwalshaw@mednet.ucla.edu).

 The goal of the geriatric psychology/neuropsychology track is to provide an in-depth training experience for individuals wishing to specialize in academic geriatric psychology and geriatric neuropsychology, and specifically to develop psychologists to be expert geriatric clinicians as well as clinical researchers.
 To meet these goals, this program is designed to provide well-rounded clinical training in a broad range of skills applicable to the geriatric patient, including geriatric neuropsychology, consultation/liaison service for inpatients, individual psychotherapy, group therapy for patients with depression and anxiety, cognitive enhancement intervention and caregiver support.
 The patients seen include a broad cross-section of diagnoses.
 The fellowship includes a reading/discussion group on anti-racism with a focus on clinical care, research practices and professional development.
 The majority of patients seen for neuropsychological evaluations have mild cognitive impairment or dementia (e.g. vascular, neurodegenerative, encephalopathy), many have psychiatric disorders either as a primary diagnosis or a comorbid diagnosis with cognitive impairment (depression, anxiety, bipolar and delusional disorders), and most have comorbid medical conditions common in aging that complicate the clinical presentation.
 Fellows who complete the program will develop expertise in the differential diagnosis of dementia.
 Fellows will also have the opportunity to provide behavior modification for patients and conduct cognitive rehabilitation/compensatory training in elders with mild cognitive impairment and age- related cognitive challenges.
 This track includes the opportunity for Fellows to participate in research projects in collaboration with and under the supervision of a diverse faculty.
 Several specialized didactic offerings are mandatory for Fellows in this track, in addition to their participation in the core curriculum (see below: Didactic Curriculum).
-There is currently one fellow in this track.
-We anticipate having 1 opening for the 2025-2026 academic year.
-For additional information about Geriatric Psychology-Neuropsychology, please contact Kathleen Van Dyk, Ph.D. (kvandyk@mednet.ucla.edu).
+There is currently two fellows in this track.
+We anticipate having 1 opening for the 2026-2027 academic year.
+For additional information about Geriatric Psychology-Neuropsychology, please contact Kathy Tingus, Ph.D. ktingus@mednet.ucla.edu

 The intersection between traumatic brain injury (TBI) and post-traumatic stress disorder (PTSD) has become a major focus of attention in recent years because these conditions, both independently and additively, are responsible for much impairment following military deployments.
 Recent evidence suggests that mild TBI can increase risk for PTSD and both evaluation and treatment of these injury profiles requires the highest level of care coordination.
 Stress, trauma, and TBI have been the focus of attention outside military contexts as well, including sport concussion and other causes of head injury.